Umpire: Ejections of O's due to 'high alert'

 "He did it on purpose, and everybody knew it,'' Gausman said.
 "For him to get away with it, and I hit a guy with a curveball and they throw me out of the game, that's pretty ridiculous.''

-James had no comment afterward.
+Jones had no comment afterward.

 The Red Sox won the game 4-2.